Mayukhdeb/Mayukhdeb/README.md

 * Also been an intern at [RunwayML](https://runwayml.com/)

 Currently:
 * Trying to improve torch-dreams to facilitate research in neural network interpretability.
-The goal is to make soomething like [lucid](https://github.com/tensorflow/lucid) but on steroids
+The goal is to make something like [lucid](https://github.com/tensorflow/lucid) but on steroids

 <!--
 <p align="center">